RphWbr/visiannot/doc/source/userguide-visiannot.rst

 The instance of :class:`.ViSiAnnoT` must be stored in a variable in order to have the window displayed.

 :numref:`fig-example-video` shows a screenshot of the resulting window.
 At the bottom, there is the progress bar which gives the current temporal position with the red dot and allows to navigate in the video.
 We call the red dot "navigation point".
-The temporal axis is expressed in absolute time.
+The temporal axis is expressed in absolute datetime.
 It is possible to navigate in the video by clicking in the progress bar and dragging the navigation point.
 The user can start/stop the video playback with the space key.

 .. _fig-example-video: